Osilodrostat

 Indication

-• For the treatment of adult patients with Cushing’s disease for whom pituitary surgery is not an option or has not been curative.
+• Indicated for the treatment of adult patients with Cushing’s disease for whom pituitary surgery is not an option or has not been curative.

 Summary

-• Osilodrostat (Isturisa) is used for the treatment of adult patients with Cushing’s disease when pituitary surgery is not an option or has not been curative.
+• Isturisa (osilodrostat) is indicated for the treatment of adult patients with Cushing's disease for whom pituitary surgery is not an option or has not been curative.

 Product Monograph / Prescribing Information